yesodweb/yesodweb.com-content/blog/2016/07/http2-server-push.md

 ![Figure 1: Download time-line without server push](/assets/server-push/nopush.png)

 The second figure is the second access.
-You can see .js and .css files are pushed.
+You can see .js and .css files are pushed since bullets are not green.

 ![Figure 2: Download time-line with server push](/assets/server-push/push.png)